matvign/batchrenamer/docs/documentation.md

 # Documentation - v0.7.0
 Batchren is a python script for batch renaming files.
-Batchren uses unix style pattern matching to look for files and uses optional arguments to rename the set of files found.
+Batchren uses pattern matching to look for files and optional arguments to rename the set of files found.

 # 1. Usage
 ## 1.1 Positional arguments
 path: specifies the file pattern to search for.

-Paths that are directories are automatically expanded.
+Directory paths are automatically expanded.
-If there are special characters in your file, surround the path in quotes.
+If there are special characters in your path, surround the path in quotes.
 See examples for more information.

 ## 1.2 Optional arguments